 Dr. Shyam Sunder is Senior Science Advisor at the National Institute of Standards and Technology, U.S. Department of Commerce.
-As a member of the agency’s core senior executive team, he provides advice on—as well as assesses and addresses—a broad range of strategic, operational, and programmatic priorities for the agency.
+As a member of the core senior executive team, he assesses and addresses a broad range of strategic, operational, and programmatic priorities for the agency.

 Dr. Sunder earlier served on the faculty of Massachusetts Institute of Technology (1981-94), where he received Master of Science (1979) and Doctor of Science (1981) degrees.
 He earned a Bachelor of Technology with Distinction (1977) from the Indian Institute of Technology, Delhi.

+Dr. Sunder is a recipient of the Presidential Rank Award of Distinguished Executive (2017).
+He received the Gold Medal Award (2005) from the U.S. Department of Commerce, its highest honor, for distinguished leadership of the federal building and fire safety investigation of the World Trade Center Disaster after the terrorist attacks of September 11, 2001.
 Dr. Sunder was elected to the National Academy of Construction (2012) and received NIST’s Equal Employment Opportunity Award (1997), the Walter L. Huber Civil Engineering Research Prize (1991) from the American Society of Civil Engineers, and the Gilbert W. Winslow Career Development Chair (1985-87) and Henry L. Doherty Professorship in Ocean Utilization (1987-89) from MIT.